 Chicken Cacciatore (Italian hunter’s chicken)

-- 2 chicken leg portions or 4 thighs skin on
+- 650 g chicken 2 chicken leg quarters or 4 thighs with skin on

 - 1 small onion diced